 You must understand the role of your new product compared to other products.
 Then you can develop a plan for how pricing will change over time.

 New products impact the sales and profits of existing products.
 Model the profits of the new product and the change in profits on existing products.
-You can analyze the profit impact of both new and existing product pricing with my price analysis template.
-Get it for free and also get Module 1 of my ACE program for free.
+I developed a free worksheet for you to do that.
+Click here to learn more or use the box below to get it immediately.

 Your product stars and supporting cast products tell the story of your company.
 What role will your new products play in your company’s story?